cmgoffena13/DE-Capstone-Portfolio-1/README.md

 One of the challenges I ran into with this project was the orchestration of all the pipelines.
 If an integration pipeline with one of the APIs failed, I did not want DBT to run and add no data inside Snowflake.
 I ended up using the TriggerDagRunOperator within the dag `main.py`.
 This allowed me to trigger the dags in an appropriate order and ensure integrations succeeded before triggering DBT!

 There is more than one way to do this.
 I could also have setup my DBT run to have custom sensors on the data in the Snowflake tables or used Datasets.
 This is probably a better approach since it decouples and looks at data dependencies instead of task dependencies.

+## Efficiencies
+Initial design pulled the closing stats for every ticker through the Polygon API.
+Given my analysis was around government officials' trades, I ended up modifying the logic to only grab the tickers that had been traded.
+I also modified my pipeline to only run everything if government trade data was available.
+This made it small, concise, and efficient.
+If it wasn't a personal project, I probably would store information about all tickers.
+It could come in handy later.

 ## Setup
 I you want to spin up the project itself you'll need a couple environment variables.
 The names are supplied in the `example.env` file.
 You'll also want to create a DBT profiles yml.
 An example file is included: `example.profiles.yml`.